 Where Do I Begin?

-Spend some time familiarizing yourself with the legal requirements of your state as well as the growing number of organizations and support groups that have valuable resources, tips, and advice to share.
+We have a 12-Step Guide specifically on how to start homeschooling, and we strongly recommend starting there!
+Step 1 in the 12-Step Guide is to spend some time familiarizing yourself with the legal requirements of your state.
+Be sure to also familiarize yourself with the growing number of organizations and support groups that have valuable resources, tips, and advice to share.
 HSLDA maintains a list of legal requirements, organizations, and additional helpful information, all organized by state.
 These lists are available free of charge at www.hslda.org[www.hslda.org].

 Another incredibly helpful resource, The Old Schoolhouse Magazine, is the largest homeschooling magazine on the market.
 A monthly digital publication full of resources; curriculum reviews; teaching tips; advice from parents, teachers, and veteran homeschoolers; and more, the magazine is available absolutely free.